 Please note that advice is given to support compliance with the Habitats Regulations; applicants should always satisfy themselves that they have fully met the requirements of the Habitats Regulations.

-Should you have any questions about the approach or how your application will be assessed, then please contact Development Management on 01444-477566 or email@example.com.
+Should you have any questions about the approach or how your application will be assessed, then please contact our Development Management team on 01444-477566 or firstname.lastname@example.org.

 Ashdown Forest Code of Conduct for Dog Walkers